sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 causing a failure.
 Defects in software, systms or documnets may result in failures, bot no all defects do.

 **FAILURE**: A failure is the misperformance or lack of hability of a component to comply with its designed function, during certain time, or under specified enviromental system conditions.

-**ERROR**: An error is a desing flaw or desviation from an intended or designed state.
+**ERROR**: An error is a systematic fault: An error is a desing flaw or desviation from an intended or designed state.

 >__A word about SW context__
 > A human being can make an error (mistake), wich produces a defect (fault, bug) in the program, code, or in a document.
 If a defect in the